Guide to Family Mediation

 In open mediation, a report based on the mediation can be filed with the court, or the mediator may be subpoenaed to act as a witness against one or both of the parties.

-In closed mediation, all communications within the mediation process are confidential, and cannot be used or referred to in court or any other forum.
+In closed mediation, you will sign an agreement that all communications within the mediation process are confidential and cannot be used or referred to in court or any other forum.
+You are free to consult your advisors (accountants or lawyers) at any time during the mediation process.

-Joan Sinclair only works in closed family mediation, believing that the participants have the knowledge of their own circumstances and the knowledge to resolve the issues under discussion.
+Joan Sinclair only works in closed family mediation, believing that the participants have the wisdom of their own circumstances and the knowledge, motivation and commitment to resolve the issues under discussion.

-Joan holds an individual session with each of the participants at the beginning of the process followed by joint sessions.
-The participants usually work together, face to face, to negotiate an agreement, although Joan may suggest occasional individual meetings or caucuses.
-In some circumstances, Joan may work by "shuttle diplomacy", moving between the participants, who are never in the same room.
+Joan holds an individual session with each of you at the beginning of the process followed by joint sessions to negotiate an agreement, although Joan may suggest occasional individual meetings or caucuses.
+In some circumstances, Joan may use "shuttle diplomacy", when circumstances warrant; meeting with each of you individually.

 5. Where children are involved

-When there are children, Joan may wish to speak to the children, if their needs form part of the discussion between the parents.
+Consideration of the safety and well-being, stability, relationships with parents, views of the child, cultural and personal identity and financial support is paramount when it comes to children in the mediation process.
+When there are children, you may wish Joan to speak to the children, if the children’s needs form part of the discussion between the parents.
 These meetings are usually held individually with the children without the parents being present.
-Occasionally, where an older child is involved, or where the main issue revolves around parent/child conflict, the child will be involved in the joint mediation session.
+Occasionally, where an older child is involved, or where the subject revolves around parent/child conflict, the child will be involved in the joint mediation session.
 Any involvement of children in the mediation process is done only on the consent of the parents and the children involved.

-The focus of the mediation is the needs and interests of the children.
-People often begin a mediation with a fixed and firm position which sets out what their bottom line is.
+It is not unusual for parents to begin with a fixed and firm position which sets out what their bottom line is.
 Each parent may see that there are other ways to meet those same needs.
 No one is coerced into agreeing to anything, and all decisions are reached on a consensual basis.
 Joan does not make any decisions for the parents but does share her knowledge and experience working with families and children to help them make the many decisions needed to make a comprehensive parenting plan.
 Any agreement crafted in mediation is an agreement in principle which gives parents ample opportunity to reflect and/or consult with others such as lawyers, accountants, counsellors, family members, etc.

 6. What is the interface between mediation and the legal agreement?

-Joan's experience and knowledge of the legal process, conflict resolution, child development and parenting will save you considerable time, effort and money.
+Joan's experience and knowledge of all aspects of separation and divorce supported by her conflict resolution expertise, will save you considerable heartache, time, effort and money.
 Joan has worked for over 25 years with families struggling with the very difficult decision to separate.
-Her overarching objective is to help you both - and your children where necessary - through what could be an acrimonious process with compassion and kindness to craft an agreement that is acceptable to you both.
+Her overarching objective is to help you through this challenging transition, with compassion and kindness to craft an agreement that is acceptable to you both.